InformaticsMatters/dls-fragalysis-stack-kubernetes/docs/source/relocating/reinstallation.rst

 This is a lot of data, expect it to take a while, with an estimate of approximately 10 to 15 minutes for 150Gi of data.

-Once copied your stack should be ready to use.
+Now your relocated production stack should be ready to use.

 .. _ansible-infrastructure: https://github.com/InformaticsMatters/ansible-infrastructure
 .. _ansible-vault: https://docs.ansible.com/ansible/latest/vault_guide/index.html